 A number of services can be used in Telecare, including:

 Clinical pharmacy assessments to review your medication and risks, if you are taking a range of medications

 For example, you can meet with an orthopedist for post-surgical follow-up or with a gastroenterologist to check symptoms or review pathology outcomes, for example.

 Physical care sessions

-In fact, telemedicine psychiatrists are possibly the most experienced, having used it for years to assess patients over the internet, to provide individual care for things such as depression and PTSD, and to help people manage their medications.
+In fact, telemedicine psychiatrists are possibly the most experienced, having used them for years to assess patients over the Internet, to provide individual care for things such as depression and PTSD, and to help people manage their medications.

 Many of our patients have welcomed engaging in telehealth treatments and enjoyed the extra support during a difficult period when cooperating at home.
 But for some, it didn’t really click to do telehealth, although we’re beginning to grasp some of the obstacles.
 If you are interested in improving your pain control using telehealth, here are some tips that can help:

-Increase Your Access: Telehealth can mean that you can connect with your doctor through channels such as online portals and video messaging outside of the conventional in-person visit, which can allow you greater access to get advice or questions answered.
+Telehealth can mean connecting with your doctor through channels such as online portals and video messaging outside of the conventional in-person visit, which can allow you greater access to get advice or questions answered.
 If you live in a more remote area or simply don’t have any of the services you like, then telehealth may be a way to see doctors or therapists you may not have access to otherwise.
 Then why not set up a telehealth visit with a nutritionist who is an authority on the topic if you are interested in learning more about how diet can affect pain?

-Contact us at Longevity in OKC and share with us your health issues in detail.
+Contact us at Oklahoma Pain Doc in OKC and share your health issues in detail with us.